xcart/xc5-manual/en/modules/x-payments_subscriptions/x-payments_subscriptions_system_requirements_and_installation.md

 ---

-To install and use the module X-Payments subscriptions, you need a working copy of X-Cart 5.1 or later connected to [X-Payments](https://www.x-payments.com/help/Main_Page) with the module{% link " X-Payments connector" ref_NaZh0d1b %}.
+To install and use the module X-Payments subscriptions, you need a working copy of X-Cart 5.1 or later connected to [X-Payments](https://www.x-payments.com/help/Main_Page) with the module {% link "X-Payments connector" ref_NaZh0d1b %}.

 Note that to be able to charge customers for subscriptions periodically you will need to use a payment method with tokenization support.